crashoverride777/swifty-ads/README.md

 NOTE: iAd is shutting down on June the 30th.
 I have removed all the iAd APIs from this project because iAds can easily be intergrated using AdMob mediation.
+Mediation is a much better way to handle multiple adProviders mainly due to not having to integrate extra code apart from AdMob APIs.

 # AdMob and CustomAds Helpers

 A collection of helper classes to integrate Ads from Google as well as your own custom Ads.
 This helper has been been made while making my 1st SpriteKit game but should work for any kind of app.

+With this helper you can easily show Banner Ads, Interstitial Ads, RewardVideoAds and your own custom Ads anywhere from your projet with 1 line of code.

-This Helper creates whats called a shared Banner which is the recommended way by apple.
-To read more about shared banner ads you can read this documentation from Apple https://developer.apple.com/library/ios/technotes/tn2286/_index.html
+This Helper creates whats called a shared Banner which is the recommended way by apple to show banners.
+To read more about shared banner ads you can read this documentation from Apple which should be used for banner ads by all providers. https://developer.apple.com/library/ios/technotes/tn2286/_index.html

+This helper should also correctly preload Interstitial Ads and RewardVideo ads automatically so that they are always ready to be shown instantly when requested.

 # Set up DEBUG flag

-Set-Up "-D DEBUG" custom flag.
 This will reduce the hassle of having to manually change the google ad ids when testing or when releasing.
 This step is important as google ads will otherwise not work automatically.
-This is a good idea in general for other things such as hiding print statements.
+This is a good idea in general for other things such as hiding print statements such as in this project.

 Click on Targets (left project sideBar, at the top) -> BuildSettings.
 Than underneath buildSettings next to the search bar on the left there should be buttons called Basic, All, Combined and Level.
 Click on All and than you should be able to scroll down in buildSettings and find the section called SwiftCompiler-CustomFlags.
-Click on other flags and than debug and add a custom flag named -D DEBUG (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)
+Click on other flags and than debug and add a custom flag named -D DEBUG

+(see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

-# Set up AdMob SDK and frameworks
+# Set up AdMob SDK and frameworks (Cocoal Pods is the recommended way)

 https://developers.google.com/admob/ios/quick-start#prerequisites